GeoscienceAustralia/vaws/docs/source/glossary.rst

         A damage model, or curve, which describes the average severity of physical economic loss to a group of buildings of a particular type in terms of a damage index with increasing natural hazard exposure.

     zone
-        an area of building enveloped on which wind pressure acts.
+        an area of building envelope on which wind pressure acts.
 Zone is linked with connection with influence coefficient so the wind pressure is transformed to wind load on a connection.

 .. |Cpe| replace:: :math:`C_{pe}`
 .. |Cpe,str| replace:: :math:`C_{pe,str}`
 .. |Cpi| replace:: :math:`C_{pi}`
 .. |qz| replace:: :math:`q_{z}`
+.. |Kc| replace:: :math:`K_{c}`
 .. |Mz,cat| replace:: :math:`M_{z,cat}`
 .. |Ms| replace:: :math:`M_{s}`
 .. |Cpi,alpha| replace:: :math:`C_{pi,\alpha}`